Binding your Transmitter to your Receiver¶

 rostopic echo /rc_raw

-- Apply subtrim until the first four channels all read 1500 exactly (or as close a possible, some RC recievers are worse than others and cannot exactly output 1500 us)
+- Apply subtrim until the first four channels all read 1500 exactly (or as close as possible--some RC receivers are worse than others and cannot exactly output 1500 us)

 - Set the channel endpoints so that maximum stick deflections result in readings of 1000 and 2000 us.

-Configure stick direction for roll, pitch, and yaw channels.¶
+Configure stick directions for roll, pitch, and yaw channels.¶

 You now have to make sure your RC transmitter is sending commands consistent with the north-east-down (NED) frame assumed by ROSflight.

 You may find this graphic helpful.
 It shows all the basic stick positions, and the associated output from the first four channels when looking at a raw AETR (aileron, elevator, throttle, rudder) RC signal from

 rosflight_io.
 Make sure that the stick output is in the correct direction.

 It should be noted that channel assignment can be modified via the

 RC_*_CHN parameters.
 So, if you are using something other than AETR assignment, the channel index for each stick may be different, but the direction should be the same.